Thursday, 7 August 2025

 • Best Use: Boosting a semi-cranked tube amp for sustain and punch

-• Pros: Signature Zakk Wylde tone, great for solos and heavy rhythm
+• Pros: Great for solos and heavy rhythm

 • Cons: Can be noisy, less transparent than SD-1